uzukwujp/darey-devops-pbl-projetcs/project62/project62a.md

     - containerPort: 80
 ```

+Deploy the Pod using kubectl:

 ```
 kubectl apply -f pod.yaml
-pod/nginx created
 ```

+Check if the Pod is running successfully:

 ```
 kubectl get pods
-NAME    READY   STATUS    RESTARTS   AGE nginx   1/1     Running   0          2m34s

 ```

-**Unlock the Pod Logs**: Now that you're connected, it's time to see what's happening inside those pods.
+**View Pod Logs:**

-Use kubectl logs pod_name to view the logs of a specific pod.
-Think of it like reading a diary to see what's going on inside.
+Utilize kubectl to view the logs of your deployed Pod:

 ```
 kubectl logs nginx